Enrolment for European students and equivalent

 • Click on “Offers” on the menu on the left side of the landing page: they will be redirected to the section “Review your offers”;

-• Beside the name of the programmes for which they have been Accepted or Conditionally Accepted for, they will find a drop-down menu to make the decision;
+• Beside the name of the programmes for which they have been Accepted or Conditionally Accepted, they will find a drop-down menu to make the decision;

 4. Check the enrolment request

-When the final decision has been made, an enrolment request for the chosen programme will automatically be generated in our system.
+When the programme in which enrolment should take place has been communicated, an enrolment request for the chosen programme is generated automatically in our system.

-Within 2-3 days applicants will receive an email confirming that the enrolment request has been successfully generated and they will be given instructions on how to carry out the payment to confirm and submit the final enrolment request.
+Within 2-3 days applicants receive an email confirming that the enrolment request has been successfully generated and providing instructions on how to carry out the payment of the first tuition fee instalment in order to confirm and submit the final enrolment request.

 5. Pay the first instalment